 Even if you’ve been intentionally avoiding the bad news, it’s no secret that the cyber risks we face today are a problem for everyone.
 So now it’s time to break through the bad news bias and look to the positives.
 Yes, cyber risks are on the rise, but with a proactive security practice, your organization can significantly reduce its risk.

-This year’s theme is “See Yourself in Cyber.”
+Cybersecurity is everyone’s problem.
 We can all take an active role in combating these threats and making cybercrime a less lucrative and enticing operation.
-As we begin to focus on 2023, there’s no better time to get up and do something about it.

 Here are 5 tactics to focus on now to start building a proactive security practice:

 If you have to start somewhere in your security practice, this is the place.
 Today, MFA is essential.
 Any business looking to get a cyber insurance policy will likely find that MFA is one of the first of many prerequisites they’ll need to be considered.

 Multi-Factor Authentication (MFA) and Privileged Access Management (PAM) provide a multi-layered defense to protect your business.

 MFA is a security method in which two forms of credentials (or authentication) are required prior to being granted access to an account or system, rather than relying on a single password alone.
 PAM is a locally deployed software solution that is used to “secure, control, and monitor access to an organization’s critical information and resources.”